shofmn/beercounter/README.md

 # Beer Counter

 A simple PHP and Javascript app that helps you to count your beers and longdrinks at an event.
 It consits of a *Beer Counter* page that shows how many drinks you and your friends have drunk so far and a separate chart page that shows the drink consumption over time (see screenshots below).
+Additionally, your current BAC value (blood alcohol content) is calculated.

 # Setup